ABOUT

 Our Core Principles

 Youth homelessness exists today largely due to America’s long history of structural racism and systemic inequities.
-In order to end youth homelessness, we will work to ensure our systems work for all youth.
+In order to prevent and end youth homelessness, we will work to ensure our systems work for all youth.
 AWHA is committed to centering the importance of racial equity and justice in all of our work to end youth homelessness.
 We see equity as providing opportunities and resources based on need, realizing not everyone starts in the same place.
 Justice takes this concept a step further by removing the barriers that impede equal rights and self-determination; it seeks to overturn oppression at its roots.
 A Way Home America is guided by the following core values:

 1. Recognize and Center Intersectionality